katzer/cordova-plugin-local-notifications/README.md

 A notification does have a set of configurable properties.
 See [all properties](#properties-1).

 ## Permissions
-Each platform may require the user to grant permissions first before the app is allowed to schedule notifications.
+On iOS and Android 13+ permissions must be requested from the user before notifications can be posted.
 This is done automatically, when scheduling a notification.
 If you want do it manually, you can use [requestPermission](#requestpermission).
 Please keep in mind, that the user can still change the permission later in the system.
 If you want to check, if you have still the permission to post notifications, use [hasPermission](#haspermission).

 <img width="240" src="images/ios-request-permission.png">
 <img width="240" src="images/android-request-permission.png">

+On Android, the permissions must be requested since Android 13.
+In earlier versions no permissions must be granted.

 ## Android specials